me542L/ShopEase/README.md

 ## Overview

 This is a web-based Online Shopping Platform built using Java, Springboot, HTML, CSS, Thymeleaf and PostgreSQL.
 The application allows users to browse products, add them to the cart, proceed to checkout, and securely complete orders.
 Also users can directly buy products.
 User authentication is implemented using Spring Security.
-It also has a seller end where sellers can list their products.
+It also has a seller end through which sellers can add their products.

 ## Features